cesquivias/cesquivias.github.io/_src/posts/2014-10-09-writing-a-language-in-truffle-part-1.md

 Special Forms
 -------------

-The evaluation process for function calls of evaluating all the arguments doesn't work in certain circumstances.
-In these cases we've defined unique evaluation schemes typically called special forms.
+The evaluation process for function calls is defined to evaluate all the arguments, but we don't want this in certain circumstances.
+In these cases we've defined unique evaluation schemes called special forms.

   - `define`

     This creates a new variable within the current scope. `define` has to be a special form because the variable name doesn't exist yet (which is why we're calling `define`) and would throw an error for an undefined variable.

-    Example: `(define new-var 42)`
+    Example: `(define c 299792458)`

   - `lambda`